-Ikon presents the fourth annual Migrant Festival.
+Ikon presents the third annual Migrant Festival.
 A four day programme mixing visual art, music, film and performance, it celebrates the contribution made by refugees and migrants to Birmingham and the UK, whilst bearing witness to the hardships and sacrifices involved.

 History of The Migrant Festival